JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/traps-hazards/rot-grub-vgm.md

 Any creature that comes into contact with a single rot grub must succeed on a DC 10 Constitution saving throw or be [poisoned](/3-Mechanics/CLI/rules/conditions.md#poisoned), as the rot grub burrows into the creature.
 The [poisoned](/3-Mechanics/CLI/rules/conditions.md#poisoned) creature takes 3 (`1d6`) poison damage at the end of each of its turns.
 Whenever the [poisoned](/3-Mechanics/CLI/rules/conditions.md#poisoned) creature takes fire damage, the creature can repeat the saving throw, ending the effect on itself on a success.
 If the [poisoned](/3-Mechanics/CLI/rules/conditions.md#poisoned) creature ends its turn with 0 hit points, it dies, as the rot grub kills it.

 *Source: Volo's Guide to Monsters p.
-208*
+208, Mordenkainen Presents: Monsters of the Multiverse p.
+237*